 Hayley's top tip for finding your perfect job is to "take any opportunity that comes to you".

-Hayley's job as a media assistant is similar to an editorial assistant who provides support to all stages of the publication process for online content.
+Hayley is a media assistant.
+A similar role to a media assistant is an editorial assistant.
+Editorial assistants provides support to all stages of the publication process for online content.

-What to expect if you want to be a media assistant
+What to expect if you want to be a editorial assistant

-- Media assistant working hours: 37 to 39 hours per week
+- Editorial assistant working hours: 37 to 39 hours per week

-What qualifications do you need to be a media assistant?
+What qualifications do you need to be a editorial assistant?